digitaldomain/Multivectors.jl/README.md

 Behold, the barycentric coordinates of a pentachoron.

-    julia> using Blades,KVectors,Multivectors
+    julia> using Multivectors

     julia> module R4
-             using Blades
+             using Multivectors
              @generate_basis("++++")  # 4D euclidean space
            end